 Is There a Cap on Personal Injury Damages in Ohio?

-Specifically, the state restricts non-economic damages to the lesser of $250,000 or three times the economic damages awarded, up to a maximum of $350,000 per person and $500,000 per accident.
-Importantly, economic damages, like medical expenses and lost wages, are not restricted by any cap.
+- Standard Cap: Non-economic damages are capped at the lesser of $250,000 or three times the amount of economic damages, up to a maximum of $350,000 per person and $500,000 per accident.

 How Are Personal Injury Claims Resolved?